jostinjerico/Technical-Portfolio/데이터사이언스 공통 /Manufacturing Chatbot using AI Agent/README.md

 - Profile (user roles and expertise levels)
 - Domain/Data descriptions

-Example: Rule-based dataset with defined thresholds and classification outputs

 ## Data Processing
-- Structured domain knowledge into standardized JSON schema
+- Structured domain knowledge into standardized JSON schemas
-- Converted data into text for embedding
+- Transformed structured data into text representations for embedding
-- Indexed into vector database (ChromaDB)
+- Indexed data into a vector database (ChromaDB)
-- Applied semantic embeddings for retrieval
+- Generated semantic embeddings for retrieval

-Context elements are stored with metadata for granular and full-level access
+Context elements are stored with metadata for both granular and full-context access

 ## Data Utilization
 - Integrated into a Retrieval-Augmented Generation (RAG) pipeline
-- Supports context-aware query answering
+- Enables context-aware query answering
 - Adapts responses based on user roles (Operator, Manager, Data Scientist)

 ## Reproducibility
-- Explicit JSON dataset and schema
+- Explicit JSON schema and structured dataset
-- Defined data loading and indexing pipeline
+- Defined data transformation and indexing pipeline
-- Standard embedding and retrieval process
+- Standardized embedding and retrieval process
 - End-to-end executable notebook

 ## How to Run
-Open the notebook in your preferred environment (Colab, Jupyter, or VS Code) and execute all cells sequentially.
+Open the notebook in your preferred environment (Google Colab, Jupyter Notebook, or Visual Studio Code) and execute all cells sequentially.

 ## Tech Stack
-Python, JSON, ChromaDB, SentenceTransformers, OpenAI API, Agno
+Python, JSON, ChromaDB, SentenceTransformers, OpenAI API